HashirX-ux/Apex/README.md

 The PCB is designed in **KiCad**, the case in **FreeCAD**, and the firmware runs on **ZMK**.
 It talks over Bluetooth 5.0 on a Nordic **nRF52840**, charges a 1500 mAh LiPo through an MCP73831, and uses **Kailh MX hot swap sockets** so switches come out without a soldering iron.

-On top of a standard full-size layout it adds:
+On top of a standard full size layout it adds:

 - a **0.91" SSD1306 OLED** (128×32, I²C) for layer / battery / connection status
 - an **EC11 rotary encoder** with push switch (volume and extras)